-I was born in Nepal in 1995.
-My mother passed away when I was 6 years old, and my father remarried, so I have been living with my elder sister since.
-After completing the 8th grade I took 2 years long break in education because of financial constraints.
-Then I completed 10th grade, as well as a basic computer course, and I was working as a supervisor in a construction company.
-As a team leader I was supposed to oversee jobs of all team members.
-For the last 2 years, I have been working in Goa (India) as a waiter in a beach shack.
-I am one of these young Nepalese struggling with financial problems and difficulty to find a good job who ended abroad hoping that this would improve the quality of their life.
-It was an illusion though, so now I want to contribute to the project that would open new opportunities for our youth.
-This was the reason I joined the Global Network for Sustainable Development.
+Bipin was born in Nepal in 1995.
+His mother passed away when he was 6 years old, as his father remarried, for several years he was living with his older sister.
+Because of financial constraints, after completing 8th grade he took 2 years long break in education.
+Then he completed 10th grade, as well as a basic computer course.
+After this he started to work as a supervisor in a construction company overseeing job of all of team members.
+He was one of these young Nepalese struggling with financial problems, and difficulty to find a good job in his country.
+He ended abroad hoping that this would improve the quality of their life.
+For 2 years he was working in Goa (India) as a waiter at a beach shack.
+It appeared to be an illusion though, so he decided to go back to Nepal and involve in a project that would open new opportunities for Nepali youth.
+This was the reason why in 2017 he joined the Global Network for Sustainable Development.

 Since he become the member of the Nepali GNSD Team, he has been involved in the development of the Sister Schools Project.
 In this capacity, he created the first sister school partnership between the Shree Siddihi Ganesh Primary Scool in Dang (Nepal), and Catholic Public High School in Rawa Mazowiecka (Poland).